Across all age ranges, pupils enjoy a diverse and exciting topic-based curriculum.

 We believe the study of Latin is beneficial in other areas of the curriculum too; it is especially useful in the development of English because it solidifies and strengthens pupils’ understanding of grammar.

-Our aim is to bring the Roman world to life, through trips such as visiting the Verulamium in St Albans and the remains of the Roman Wall around the City of London.
 The study of Latin at The Lyceum School fosters a long-lasting interest in the Classical world through a fun and engaging curriculum, combining language and the ancient world in which it was spoken.

 Humanities